microsoft/FluidFramework/README.md

 Documentation and guides can be found at <https://fluidframework.com/>.

-Hello World Repo can be found at <https://github.com/microsoft/FluidHelloWorld>.
+Hello World repo can be found at <https://github.com/microsoft/FluidHelloWorld>.

-Core Examples Repo can be found at <https://github.com/microsoft/FluidExamples>.
+Core Examples repo can be found at <https://github.com/microsoft/FluidExamples>.

 Have questions?
 Engage with other Fluid Framework users and developers on [StackOverflow](https://stackoverflow.com/questions/tagged/fluidframework)

 ## Code structure

+The core code for both the Fluid client packages _and_ the reference ordering service is contained within this repo.

-The core code is built into several large chunks ("minirepos", managed using [Lerna](https://lerna.js.org/)) which are versioned separately from one another, but internally all packages in a minirepo are versioned together.
-And outside the minirepos there are plenty of packages which are versioned independently.
+The repo structure is somewhat unique because it contains two monorepos as well as several standalone packages.
+The monorepos are managed using [Lerna](https://lerna.js.org/) and are versioned separately from one another, but internally all packages in a monorepo are versioned together.
+Outside the monorepos there are plenty of packages which are versioned independently.

 Here's the breakdown of the repo:

-* Fluid Framework Client Minirepo ([lerna.json](./lerna.json))
+* Fluid Framework Client Monorepo ([lerna.json](./lerna.json))
   * [Packages](./packages)
   * [Fluid Examples](./examples)
-* Reference Fluid Ordering Service ("Routerlicious") Minirepo ([dir](./server/routerlicious) | [lerna.json](server/routerlicious/lerna.json))
+* Reference Fluid Ordering Service ("Routerlicious") Monorepo ([dir](./server/routerlicious) | [lerna.json](server/routerlicious/lerna.json))
   * [Packages](./server/routerlicious/packages)
 * Common Packages
   * [Common Definitions](./common/lib/common-definitions)